Annie Brewster | 07.12.16

 At age 32, in the midst of training to become a doctor, I was diagnosed with Multiple Sclerosis.
 This led to a protracted and jarring identity meltdown.
-So much of what I believed about myself was suddenly called into question.
+As I wrote in my book, “The Healing Power of Storytelling,” so much of what I believed about myself was suddenly called into question.

 Here’s who I thought I was, in broad strokes:

 - I was an athlete.
 Always good at sports, I was strong, coordinated and unafraid of physical challenges.
 It was a given that my body always worked for me.

 - I was going places.
 Full speed ahead.
 I excelled in school—Stanford University, Harvard Medical School and now a medical residency in internal medicine at one of the Harvard hospitals.
 I had a good brain.

 - As long as I tried hard, I could get what I wanted.

 - This was my self-story, with my infallibility the organizing theme throughout the narrative.

 Then, my body stopped cooperating.
 My legs felt weird and disconnected.
 Both feet were numb and tingly, and over the course of a few weeks this sensation climbed relentlessly upwards toward my belly button.
 I ignored these symptoms for as long as I could, but eventually ended up in a neurologist’s office.
 An MRI showed an abnormal spot on my spinal cord—a demyelinating lesion consistent with possible Multiple Sclerosis.

 My doctor, a prominent neurologist in the Harvard system with his name on almost every research paper in the field, was convinced of the diagnosis.
 Firmly and definitively he told me: I had a lifelong, incurable, degenerative neurologic disorder and should start taking medication immediately.
 (As a medical student, I knew enough to know that these medicines were incompletely understood and potentially toxic.)